Tom Clancy's Ghost Recon 2: Plot

-The PlayStation 2 and GameCube release of the game has an entirely different plot from that of the Xbox version.
-It is also peripherally connected to the plot of Splinter Cell: Chaos Theory.
+Like Tom Clancy's Rainbow Six 3: Raven Shield, the plot of Ghost Recon 2 differs between releases.
+The PlayStation 2 and GameCube versions have entirely different plots from that of the Xbox version, with the latter serving as a sequel to the former.
+The plot is also peripherally connected to that of Splinter Cell: Chaos Theory.

 PlayStation 2/GameCube (2007: First Contact)

-In July 2007, North Korea faces heavy turmoil as a result of famine sweeping the country.
-In an attempt to repair the damage, the government redirects much of the military budget to civic projects.
-The reappropriation of the funds angers the Korean People's Army command, causing General Jung Chong-sun to plan a coup against the government and puts the military on high alert for combat across the DMZ.
-Since a Silkworm missile that sank the U.S. Navy intelligence-gathering ship USS Clarence E. Walsh (CG-80) came from a North Korean missile battery, the U.S. decides to deploy the Ghosts and attack behind North Korean lines.
-Also during this time Sam Fisher from Third echelon is on a mission determining if the North Koreans intentionally fired the Silkworm missile.
-The missions include raiding a North Korean airbase, going after a downed OH-58 Kiowa transport and preventing Jung's plan to blow up a dam just upstream from the DMZ.
-Having dealt the North Koreans sufficient damage, Pyongyang backs down.
+In July 2007, North Korea is devastated by a nationwide famine that forces the government to redirect much of the military budget to relief programs and civic projects.
+The reappropriation angers the Korean People's Army command, especially General Jung Chong-sun, who launches a coup d'état and places the military on high alert across the DMZ.
+When a North Korean Super-Silkworm missile sinks the U.S. Navy intelligence-gathering vessel USS Clarence E. Walsh (CG-80), supposedly by accident, the United States deploys covert forces, including the U.S. Army's "Ghosts" special forces unit and the National Security Agency's Third Echelon, to defuse the situation in North Korea and determine the nature of the attack.

-However, four months later, one of Jung's subordinates, General Paik, activates a Taepodong-2 missile loaded with multiple nuclear warheads and prepares to launch them against South Korea and NATO countries.
-The Ghosts are sent back into North Korea to destroy the missile.
-With the destruction of the missile, Paik commits suicide while Jung plots revenge.
+The Ghosts deploy to North Korea and conduct operations to defeat the coup forces and prevent a reignited Korean War, eventually succeeding after foiling Jung's plan to demolish a dam and flood the DMZ, while Third Echelon uncovers the truth about the sinking.
+Having inflicted sufficient damage, the coup forces back down and American forces withdraw.
+However, four months later, one of Jung's subordinates, General Paik, activates a Taepodong-2 MIRV nuclear missile and targets South Korea, the United States, and NATO.
+The Ghosts redeploy to North Korea to prevent the launch and destroy the missile.
+With their plans in disarray, Paik commits suicide while Jung plots revenge.